Master Your Mind: Why a 'Latticework' of 52 Mental Models is Your Secret Weapon

 Pillar 5: Human Psychology & Biases

-We must now confront the most unpredictable variable in any equation: the human mind.
 The cognitive operating system we rely on today was designed for survival on the ancient savannah, not for making high-stakes decisions in the 21st century.
-Your brain is not a neutral camera objectively recording reality; it is a master storyteller, a relentless shortcut-seeker, and highly prone to self-deception.
+In this pillar, we debug the hardware.

 - 28. Hanlon’s Razor: Choosing the strategy of forgiveness by never attributing to malice what is adequately explained by stupidity or error.